starknetdev/shared_wallet/README.md

 # Shared Wallet
-An shared wallet contract implementation on Starknet.
+A shared wallet contract implementation on Starknet.

 _Disclaimer: This code is not intended for production use and has not been audited or tested thoroughly.
 This is just an initial experiment_